pothitos/naxos/manual/README.md

 Every custom goal defined by the application developer should be a class that (directly or indirectly) extends `NsGoal`.
 Subsequently, function `GOAL()` should be defined in every goal class.
 Evidently, the goal class may also contain other member-functions—except from the ones also contained in the basic class, to avoid misunderstandings.

 `GOAL()` is a critical method, as the solver executes it every time it tries to satisfy a goal.
 This method returns a pointer to another `NsGoal` instance, i.e. it returns the next goal to be satisfied.
-If the pointer equals to `0`, this means that the current goal succeeded (was satisfied) and thus no other goal has to be created.
+If the pointer equals to `0`, this means that the current goal succeeded (was satisfied), and thus no other goal has to be created.

 Therefore, an example follows, illustrating goals already built in the solver, as they are widely used.
 These goals describe the search method _depth-first-search_ (DFS).